-2.2.3 Moanalua Stream Watershed Monitoring Site #3
+6.2.3 Moanalua Stream Watershed Monitoring Site #3

-During the Monitoring Year, DOT-HWYS will continue conducting storm water monitoring on a portion of the H-1 Freeway near the Funston Road interchange.
+HDOT will continue conducting storm water monitoring on a portion of the H-1 Freeway near the Funston Road interchange.
 The drainage area is approximately two acres.
-Storm water runoff in the area flows off the highway and is collected by a network of grated drain inlets in the concrete medians and shoulders of the road.
-This drainage area discharges to a 24-inch pipe which outfalls at PID 304595 to a grassed area, and eventually into an intermittent portion of Moanalua Stream (Kahauiki Tributary).
+Storm water runoff in the area flows off the highway and is collected by a network of grated drain inlets within concrete medians and shoulders of the road.
+This drainage area discharges to a 24-inch pipe which outfalls at PID 304595 into a grassed area, and eventually into an intermittent portion of Moanalua Stream (Kahauiki Tributary).

-Because PID 304595 is located within a fenced area along Moanalua stream and is not accessible, storm water quality samples will be collected from inlet PID 103380.
+PID 304595 is located within a fenced area along Moanalua Stream and is not accessible, stormwater quality samples will be collected from the upstream inlet PID 103380.